KelseyRMonson/Umbrella-Academy/Debugging-Cleaning/Excel_Exercise.md

 ![Between](assets/Highlight_between.png)

 As you can see, you can also select values >, <, or = specific values.
-Useful when filtering for only significant p-values.
+Useful to see only significant p-values.

 ### 2.4 Color Scales
 Highlight column B, `height`, select the following Conditional Formatting options, and pick a color pallette: